-For more information, see the International Languages Programs section on the Alberta Education website or contact the Programs of Study and Resources Sector - Mathematics, Arts and Communication.
+For more information, contact the Programs of Study and Resources Sector - Mathematics, Arts and Communication.

 Locally Developed/Acquired and Authorized Junior and Senior High School Courses

 School Act, Sections 39(1), 60(2)

 School authorities have the flexibility to develop or acquire locally developed courses (LDCs) to address particular student and/or community needs.
 These learning opportunities complement, extend and/or expand upon provincial programs of study.
 LDCs may be used to: